-Current Weather Conditions and AQI
+Weather Conditions and Air Quality Index (AQI)

---- Ozone Season Updates Can Be Found on the Ozone Design Value Webpage ---
+Ozone Season Updates Can Be Found on the Ozone Design Value Webpage

 What Is The AQI?

+The Air Quality Index (AQI) is a color-coded scale designed by the EPA to report and communicate forecasted and current air quality – think of it as a weather forecast for air pollution.
 It takes the main air pollutants regulated under the Clean Air Act into account with each pollutant contributing to the final AQI value which is assigned a specific color to convey the historical, current, or future air pollution level.
+The AQI is not the same as ozone measurements or the ozone design value.

 Weather conditions have an enormous effect on pollution levels.
 Examples: High temperatures and direct sunlight promote the formation of ozone; particulate matter concentrations decrease through rain.

-The current weather conditions to complement the air quality conditions are summarized in the table below - scroll further for the latest AQI forecast.
+The current weather conditions to complement the air quality conditions are summarized in the table below; scroll further for the latest AQI forecast.

 Plan Ahead: Air Quality Forecast